nestriness/nestri/README.md

 1. **🎮 Proton-GE Compatibility:** We utilize Proton-GE for running games, offering extensive game compatibility and ensuring you can play a wide variety of titles.

-2. **⚡ QUIC Protocol:** For input and video/audio transmission, we use QUIC to significantly reduce latency on variable networks, ensuring crisp visuals without sacrificing data or increasing latency.
+2. **⚡ QUIC Protocol:** For input and video/audio transmission, we use QUIC via [MoQ][moq-github-url] to significantly reduce latency on variable networks, ensuring crisp visuals without sacrificing data or increasing latency.

 3. **🔗 Session IDs:** With a `SESSION_ID`, we seamlessly tie your game progress, achievements, and devices without the need for logging into [netris.me][website-link].
 Our public CDNs, currently located in Europe (eu-north-1) and the US (us-east-1), further reduce latency for friends playing together from afar.
 More locations are on the way!